Reviews You Can Rely On

 The Juki sewed through however many layers of material we gave it.

-While the Juki HZL-F300 carries a hefty price tag, the pros far outweigh the cons if you are a serious seamstress or tailor.
+While the Juki HZL-F300 carries a hefty price tag, the pros far outweigh the cons if you are a serious sewer.
 Our testers also really appreciate that the foot pedal has a place at the bottom around which you can wrap the cord — a small detail, but one we appreciate.
-The Juki also comes with a hard case with a carrying handle, a rarity for sewing machines these days.
-Ultimately, though, this machine just sews well, and if you can afford it, we don't think you'll be disappointed.
+This machine has all the performance and features we could possibly want and is an excellent option if you're looking to level up your sewing game and can afford the premium price.

 You can wrap the cord around the bottom of the pedal.